A COMMUNITY OF BELIEVERS

-If you are not sure about this "Jesus" thing, or if you have questions about life and faith, we invite you to come and join us.
-If you are seeking answers then there is a special place for you at Berea Christian Church.
+We invite you to come and join us.
+There is a special place for you at Berea Christian Church.

 What We Believe